joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6861561/2025/12/04/root-ashes-england-australia-century-gabba/

 **Michael Phelps criticism.
 Home Olympics looming.
 USA Swimming's new boss has a big task**\
 `The 2028 L.A.
-Olympics are something "we can't f— up," U.S. swimmer Regan Smith says.
-Kevin Ring is the new CEO in charge of assuring that.`\
+Olympics are something "we can't f--- up," U.S. swimmer Regan Smith says.
+Kevin Ring is the new CEO in charge of assuring that`\
 https://nytimes.com/athletic/6859254/2025/12/04/michael-phelps-usa-swimming-kevin-ring-olympics/